Pennsylvania Route 946: History

 The present-day routing of PA 946 was not legislated as a route when Pennsylvania first legislated routes in 1911.
 In 1928, PA 946 was designated along an unpaved road running from a point between Danielsville and Youngsville, where a paved local road continued west towards Walnutport, east to PA 512 in Moorestown.

-The portion of road between Moorestown and PA 12 (now PA 191) in Hecktown was designated as the southern portion of PA 512, which was unpaved and was under construction between PA 12 and PA 45 (now PA 248).
-In the 1930s, PA 946 was extended to its current alignment between PA 45 (now PA 248) near Walnutport and PA 12 (now PA 191) in Hecktown, by which time the entire road was paved.
+The portion of road between Moorestown and PA 12 (now PA 191) in Hecktown was designated as the southern portion of PA 512, which was unpaved and was under construction between PA 12 and PA 45, which is now PA 248.

+In the 1930s, PA 946 was extended to its current alignment between PA 45, which is now PA 248, near Walnutport, and PA 12, which is now PA 191 in Hecktown.
+By then, the entire road was paved.
 The route replaced PA 512, which was rerouted to head south to Bethlehem, between Moorestown and Hecktown.
 PA 946 has remained on the same alignment since.